Ever think "this office is missing something"?

 - improved air quality

-Decorating your office with large indoor plants is especially beneficial for purifying the air and creating an impressive visual impact without clutter.
+While many doubt the impact that a small green desk plant can make, decorating your office with large indoor plants is especially beneficial for purifying the air and creating an impressive visual impact without clutter.
 As superficial as it may seem, having a beautiful, nature-inspired work environment is good for mental health and the brand’s overall profitability.

 If you’re new to houseplants but want to elevate your office aesthetic, we recommend you start with these big, leafy, low-maintenance floor plants: